JeffGalef/marsh-monitoring/README.md

 # marsh-monitoring
-Scripts used to monitor the Suisun Marsh in California.
+Scripts used to monitor and manage the Suisun Marsh in California.

 Suisun Marsh Salinity Control Gate Operations